maxclaus/rust-web-real-time/README.md

 # rust web real time

-Demo app running on https://rust-web-real-time.onrender.com.
+Demo app running on https://rust-web-real-time.onrender.com (it may take a few seconds for the initial loading).

 Project demo testing out the implementation of web real time apps using Rust for the backend and React for the frontend.